metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 Optional:

 - `log_type` (String) Name of the event type.
+- `log_type_key` (String) Set a record key that will populate 'logtype'.
+If the key is found, it will have precedence
 - `time_generated` (Boolean) If set, overrides the timeKey value with the 'time-generated-field' HTTP header value.
 - `time_key` (String) Specify the name of the key where the timestamp is stored.